Open-Finance-Lab/RL4Ising/docs/source/instances/ferromagnetic.rst

 Description of Ising Model Type
 ===============================

 In a ferromagnetic Ising model, neighboring spins want to align.
 In other words, they want to point in the same direction to minimize the system's energy.
-Uniformity, whether it be in the form off all spins pointing up or down, is a key trait of the ferromagnetic instance.
+Uniformity, whether it be in the form of all spins pointing up or down, is a key trait of the ferromagnetic instance.
 The energy configuration of this model can be given by

 .. math::